 I like to think that I'm an open minded person.
 Granted there are some subjects that I have extremely strong opinions on, and those will most likely never change.
 But for the most part I like to think that I am a well rounded enough individual to be able to accept that we are all different, have different views, different values, different beliefs, and am caring and confident enough to not be threatened or angered by those differences.

-Legal Schmegal post have shown me that as much as I'd like to think I'm someone who "thinks outside the box", that my views are in fact still very restricted by the culture and community I've been brought up in.
+Some of the responses I got to the Legal Schmegal post have shown me that as much as I'd like to think I'm someone who "thinks outside the box", that my views are in fact still very restricted by the culture and community I've been brought up in.

 A friend of mine (real, not myspace) commented on my MySpace blog and I'm going to share her response here.